 Converting the spatial player’s position first we divide it by the tile size and then get the remainder with modulo.
 Next, we create a function that returns the current pattern, based on our converted position,so we iterate through the corresponding arrays:

-func pattern(): var pattern = # Lists current visible tiles var x = -radius var z = -radius # Create a grid 2D-array.
-Size is based on scope for a in scope: for b in scope: var id = [coordinates() + x, coordinates() + z] pattern.append(id) if x < (radius * radius): x += 1 if z < (radius * radius): z += 1 x = -radius return pattern
+func pattern(): var pattern = # Lists current visible tiles var x = -radius var z = -radius # Create a two-dimensional grid.
+Size is based on our predefined scope for a in scope: for b in scope: var id = [coordinates() + x, coordinates() + z] pattern.append(id) if x < (radius * radius): x += 1 if z < (radius * radius): z += 1 x = -radius return pattern

 A perfect squared circle